SanDRA: Safe Large-Language-Model-Based Decision Making for Automated Vehicles Using Reachability Analysis: SanDRA

-The prompt is then fed into the LLM, which can be either an off-the-shelf model or a model finetuned on recorded driving datasets.
-To enhance reliability and facilitate parsing, we define the desired output as a schema, i.e., a sequence of longitudinal-lateral action pairs, and guide the LLM to produce actions in a format that conforms to this schema.\footnote{\url{https://openai.com/index/introducing-structured-outputs-in-the-api/}} Moreover, for finetuning, we use recorded driving datasets and automatically label each scenario, using the prompt design in Fig.~\ref{fig:prompt} as input and the action pair of a randomly selected vehicle -- labeled according to the LTL$_\text{f}$ formula shown in Tab.~\ref{tab:action} -- as output.
-When $\kappa>1$ action pairs are required, the labeled action pair is used as the top-$1$ option, and the remaining positions are filled either with randomly selected feasible action pairs or according to other selection metrics.
-The LLM is then finetuned based on the collected input-output pairs to adapt it for our decision-making tasks in automated driving \cite{hu2022lora}.
+The prompt is fed into the LLM, which can be either an off-the-shelf model or a model finetuned on recorded driving datasets.
+To enhance reliability and facilitate parsing, we define the desired output as a schema, i.e., a sequence of longitudinal-lateral action pairs, and guide the LLM to produce actions in a format that conforms to this schema.\footnote{\href{https://openai.com/index/introducing-structured-outputs-in-the-api/}{https://openai.com/index/introducing-structured-outputs-in-the-api/}} Moreover, for finetuning, we use recorded driving datasets and automatically label each scenario, using the prompt design in Fig.~\ref{fig:prompt} as input and the action pair of a randomly selected vehicle -- labeled according to the LTL$_\text{f}$ formula shown in Tab.~\ref{tab:action} -- as output.
+When $\kappa>1$ action pairs are required, the labeled action pair is used as the top-$1$ option, and the remaining positions are filled with other feasible action pairs chosen at random.
+The LLM is finetuned based on the collected input-output pairs to adapt it for our decision-making tasks \cite{hu2022lora}.